-As a kid I was big on box top and the like offers, especially so the radio premium offer from Ovaltine called Captain Midnight Code-O-Graphs, and more specifically so the 1942-1945 Photo-Matic version that figured so prominently throughout my childhood into adulthood.
+As a kid I was big on box top and the like offers like Ovaltine's Captain Midnight's Radio Premiums, especially Captain Midnight's Code-O-Graphs, and more specifically so the 1942-1945 Photo-Matic version that figured so prominently throughout my childhood into adulthood.
 Sgt.
 Preston, who started out on radio went big time when the program began to be sponsored by the Quaker Company, especially so after being connected with their Quaker Puffed Wheat and Quaker Puffed Rice and becoming nationally syndicated.

 SGT.
 PRESTON OF THE YUKON: HOW HE BECAME A MOUNTIE

 As can easily be seen by the above story about how Sgt.
 Preston Became A Mountie the period and area he operated in was the gold rush era of late 1800's and the Canadian northwest territories.
 The area he policed was vast, wild, and mostly not covered by official law.
 There was, however, what was called "The Code of the Yukon," although not written it was closely akin to the Cowboy Code of the West.
 It was a rule of thumb used by the prospectors and peaceful inhabitants of the territories based more-or-less on common sense, British Common Law, and the Golden Rule.
 As you can tell by reading the above origin story, both Sgt.
 Preston as a young boy through to manhood --- and his father as well before him --- although not formally mandated by the codes, nonetheless adhered to them.
 In 1920 the Northwest Mounted Police became the Royal Canadian Mounted Police (RCMP) creating it's own code of conduct they expect all of their officers to abide by.(see)

 HIS HISTORY AND EVOLUTION